 International Academic Credentials: All transcripts not written in English must be accompanied by a certified English translation.

-Two letters of recommendation are required.
-The first should be written by a recent music teacher or professional musician and should focus on the applicant’s talent and performance ability.
-The second should be written by a teacher or guidance counselor who is familiar with the applicant’s academic aptitude.
+One letter of recommendation related to your academic experience is required.
 Recommenders can submit recommendations online; instructions are included with the online application.
 If preferred, the recommendation form can instead be sent by mail in a signed, sealed envelope.
 To send the form by mail, download the PDF recommendation form found in the online application, complete your personal information, save the form, and forward it to the recommender for completion and submission.
 Applicants can also send signed and sealed recommendations to the Office of Admission using an Application Materials Cover Sheet.

 Choose one of the following questions and respond in 200 to 500 words.
 Please do not input a résumé or curriculum vitae in this area.